EMBÍ·NET

 Vision

-The next era of medicine will depend not only on better data or powerful AI, but on whether biomedical knowledge can be made computable, connected, continuously improving, and worthy of trust for the greatest impacts to all.
+The next era of medicine will depend not only on more powerful AI, but on whether the data, evidence, and knowledge beneath it can be made computable, connected, trustworthy, and continuously improving — so that AI advances care effectively, ethically, and for the benefit of all.

 01

-Biomedical knowledge should be represented in forms that people and machines can use — not locked away in disconnected publications, documents, records, and systems.
+Biomedical knowledge should be represented in forms that people and machines can use, and linked across discovery, care, public health, and education — not locked away in disconnected publications, records, and systems.

 02